 Training on Cortical Visual Impairment

 Speaking of CVI training, we all know that every student with CVI should have an IEP team member who is CVI Endorsed.
 You can make this request to the student’s IEP team.
+If the entire team needs support around CVI training, check out Perkins’ CVI Hub, which offers CVI training for school districts.

 About Accommodations and Modifications